maspinguin/graphql-relay-express-boiler-plate/README.md

 App will run with `:8080` port of your localhost..

+PS:
 Currently this boiler plate are using mock data with json file for simple explaining reason of the whole graphQL process.

-You can improve by yourself, eg: using Sequilize to connect with your DB.
+You can improve by yourself, eg: using `Sequelize` to connect with your DB.

+###For Monitor
+actually you also can monitor of your graphQL Server using apollo: https://www.apollographql.com/ edit config by your auth key inside `/config/default.json`